 First Commercial Skydiving Center in the United States

 Reservations are strongly suggested in order for us to provide you with first-class service.
-A $50 deposit is required per person in order to book a reservation.
-Your deposit is forfeited if you cancel less than 72 hours before your scheduled jump.
+Full payment is required per person in order to book a reservation. a $50 admin fee is forfeited if you cancel less than 72 hours before your scheduled jump.

 Personal checks are not accepted for the balance of your skydive.
 On the day of your jump you will be required to pay your balance with cash or credit card only.
 For your convenience, we accept VISA and Mastercard credit and debit cards.

 Full payment per person is required in order to make a reservation at Jumptown.
 This can either be done by calling in your credit card number or booking online.

 If a person fails to show up on his reserved date, a $50 admin fee will be forfeited.

 There is a $15 processing fee for bounced checks.